Global stocks fall, bonds gain on Greek fears

 Rising U.S. oil stocks and increased production from Saudi Arabia at a time of economic gloom have helped push oil down from levels near $126 per barrel in April.

-(Additional reporting by Ryan Vlastelica and Chris Reese in New York; Editing by Chizu Nomiyama)
+(Additional reporting by Ryan Vlastelica and Chris Reese in New York; editing by Bernadette Baum, Dan Grebler and Kenneth Barry)